matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ```

-Finally, the method checks if the account is able to spend a specified amount of the token.
+Finally, the method checks if the account can spend a specified amount of the token.
 If the amount doesn't exceed the available amount, it decrements the `available` in the limit:

 ```solidity
 require(limit.available >= _amount, 'Exceed daily limit');